wolve265/BluetoothCar/README.md

 # BluetoothCar
-University project of car controlled by the mobile app via Bluetooth
+University project of a car controlled by the mobile app via Bluetooth

 ## L298N Motor Driver